 The other reason to start with two colonies is that you’ll learn beekeeping faster.
 Two colonies will double your exposure to bees, so you’ll have more opportunities to observe and handle them.
 The more bee-work you do, the faster your skills and confidence will develop.

 On the other end of the scale, what if you’ve thought about starting out with more than a few colonies?
 Unless you have some background in animal husbandry or farming, that may be too much of a good thing.
 Bees take attentive care and hard work to keep alive and healthy over the long term.
-Better to start out modestly your first year and not get overwhelmed.
+Better to start out modestly in your first year and not get overwhelmed.
 If you discover you really enjoy beekeeping, and if you take excellent care of your bees, they can be expected to overwinter well.
 And then, next spring, your hives will be bursting at the seams for division into additional colonies.
-That’s a very good “problem” to have!
+That’s an excellent “problem” to have!

 Where will you get your bees?
 The next thing to consider is how you will get your bees.
 It used to be very common that bees were sent through the mail, but these days most people pick them up from bee suppliers, bee clubs, or from some central delivery point.

 Our bee-delivery days are all-hands-on-deck busy, but lots of fun because we get to meet our customers in person.
-It gives us a chance to answer last-minute questions and sometimes calm the jitters of new beekeepers faced with a buzzing box of bugs, for the first time.
+It gives us a chance to answer last-minute questions and sometimes calm the jitters of new beekeepers faced with a buzzing box of insects, for the first time.

 Should you buy a package of bees or a nucleus colony?
 Every colony of bees needs to be started with a large group of worker bees and a queen.
 This will happen whether you buy a package of bees or if you buy a small-sized colony, called a nucleus colony.

 Packages of bees were the traditional way bees were sold for many years.
-The typical package is three pounds of bees (that’s about 10 thousand bees) in a screened box with a queen in a small separate cage hanging down among them.
+The typical package is three pounds of worker bees (that’s about 10 thousand bees) in a screened box with a queen in a small separate cage hanging down among them.
 The bees are transferred to their new hive, and the queen (in her cage) is tucked in between frames for a few days.
 Since the bees and the queen in the package are unrelated to each other, the cage allows the workers to get accustomed to her before she is released.
 Worker bees, finding themselves in a package without their original queen, will soon discover they’ve been paired up with a new one.
 And the queen, who needs worker bees to care for her, will be glad to have their attention so she can settle down to her main “business” of laying eggs.

 Starting colonies from packages works well because it unites the biological needs and instincts of both the workers and the queen even though they start out as strangers to each other.
-Once installed, worker bees will immediately start foraging for nectar and begin making combs.
+Once installed, worker bees will immediately start foraging for nectar and begin making wax combs.
 The queen will start filling those combs with eggs to make more bees and the hive will get itself established.
-In six weeks, almost all the bees in the colony will be the offspring of the queen.
+In six weeks, almost all the bees in the colony will be the new offspring of the queen.

 A nucleus colony (usually referred to as a “nuc”) is different from a package in that it is a scaled-down, but fully established, colony.
-The queen is already laying on drawn combs and there will be brood in all stages (eggs, larvae and pupae).
+The queen is already laying on drawn combs and there will be brood in all stages (eggs, larvae, and pupae).
 Some of the adult worker bees may be the offspring of the queen, but some may have come from other colonies when the nuc was assembled.
-(There is a sub-category of nucs, called over-wintered nucs.
+(There is also a sub-category of nucs, called over-wintered nucs.
 See the box below for more information.)

 Because a nuc is already established on drawn comb it will usually start building up faster than a package.
-This accelerated build-up can occasionally be a problem for new beekeepers if it gets ahead of their early skills and comfort in handling the bees.
-A nuc may require a bit more moxie to handle at the outset and keep on top of in the first month or so.
+This accelerated population build-up can occasionally be a problem for new beekeepers if it gets ahead of their early skills and comfort in handling the bees.
+A growing nuc may require a bit more moxie to handle at the outset and keep on top of in the first month or so.
 But many beginners relish the idea of jumping right in and want to know the colony is already established when they pick it up.

-Depending on which pick-up date you have, and how fickle the spring season is, you may be advised to feed a nuc for a short period.
+Depending on which pick-up date you have, and how fickle the spring season is, you may be advised to feed your nuc for a short period.
 A nuc will usually provide a modest honey harvest the first year (though this, like all honey-making, depends on the weather).
 And a nuc, with the head start of those already-drawn combs, usually has no difficulty becoming strong enough to overwinter by fall.

 It’s really up to you to choose which kind of bees you want to start with.
 One thing should be noted, if you get both a package and a nuc, you will be forgoing the advantage of having two colonies at similar stages in development.
 That’s not a big deal, but you need to keep it in mind as you watch the two colonies settle into your yard on their own, differing, timetables.